prabhu-raja/angular-fundamentals/README.md

 - Allow us to use SASS for our component's CSS files
 - Provide the polyfills needed to run our app in all modern browsers
 - Mock a JSON backend using [json-server](https://github.com/typicode/json-server)

+### Notable changes in v5
+Just a few things to take note on that've changed since the course was recorded.
+These are very brief, and worth addressing after you've completed the course as they are just minor changes.

+<template> is now <ng-template>
+Http is now HttpClient
+This change is almost identical but also comes with some additional typing options